celo-org/celo-monorepo/packages/docs/getting-started/reconnecting-to-network.md

 If any of the environment variables are missing, you have two options:

-1. Find the shell when you run the instructions and look for the environment variable missing.
-You can export it again using the following command:
+1. Find the shell where you ran the original instructions and look for the missing environment variables.
+Then, export them again.

-    ```bash
-    export CELO_VALIDATOR_ADDRESS=<MY CELO VALIDATOR ADDRESS>
-    ```

-    Please, replace the environment variable name for the one you don't have exported in your system.

 2. If you can't find that information, but you have the `CELO_VALIDATOR_ADDRESS`, `CELO_VALIDATOR_GROUP_ADDRESS` and `CELO_VALIDATOR_SIGNER_ADDRESS` variables, the other Celo variables are deterministic and generated using as input those variables.
-So you can refer to the point of the documentation where were created and do it again.
+So you can refer to the point of the documentation where the missing variables were created, and create them again.

 #### Re-register your Validator